FlaxEngine/FlaxDocs/manual/graphics/post-effects/lens-flares.md

 ![Lens Flares](media/lens-flares.png)

-**Lens Flares** effect simulates the artifacts that are produced by the internal light transport inside a real-world camera lens.
+The **Lens Flare** effect simulates artifacts that are produced by the internal light transport inside a real-world camera lens.
 This includes light reflection and scattering.

 The artifacts are generally aligned along the line defined by the original bright spot and the center of the screen.
-The most noticeable artifact is often exactly symmetrical to the real spot light with respect to the center of the screen.
+The most noticeable artifact is often exactly symmetrical to a real spot light with respect to the center of the screen.

 ## Properties